-number #H1413) which means "cut off" and "slaughter."
-It had been originally one of the royal cities of the Canaanites (Joshua 12:21) and was one of those which took the Israelites a long time to possess.
-The city and valley were eventually fully occupied by Israel, and the city rebuilt and fortified under the reign of King Solomon: "And this is the reason for the labor force which King Solomon raised: to build the house of the Lord, his own house, the Millo, the wall of Jerusalem, Hazor, Megiddo, and Gezer."
-(1Kings 9:15)
+The city, during the reign of King Solomon, was an Israelite city that was restored and greatly fortified.
+The Bible states, "And this is the reason for the labor force which King Solomon raised: to build the house of the Lord, his own house, the Millo, the wall of Jerusalem, Hazor, Megiddo, and Gezer" (1Kings 9:15).

-Excavations have unearthed 26 layers of ruins, indicating a long period of settlement in the area.
-Anciently, it was important because it guarded the western branch of a narrow pass and trade route connecting Egypt and Assyria.
-The plain of Megiddo is part of the plain of Esdraelon (Jezreel valley), which is known as the great battlefield of Palestine.
-Many decisive battles, especially in ancient times, have been fought in or near this area such as:
+Excavations of Megiddo and the surrounding area have unearthed twenty-six layers of ruins, indicating a long period of settlement.
+The area was important because it guarded the western branch of a narrow pass and trade route connecting Egypt and Assyria.
+The city, and especially the Jezreel valley, is known as the great battlefield of Palestine.
+Many decisive battles have been fought in this area of Israel.

-The battle in the 15th century B.C. fought between the army of Egypt's Pharaoh Thutmose III and a coalition of Megiddo and Kadesh rulers.
+For example, a 15th century B.C. battle was fought in the valley between the army of Egypt's Pharaoh Thutmose III and a coalition of local rulers.
 Thutmose III was the likely Pharaoh who was confronted by Moses and Aaron demanding the children of Israel be set free from slavery.